Ada Calhoun: Why We Can't Sleep

 Why We Can't Sleep: Women's New Midlife Crisis is about Generation X women and their struggles, sometimes leading to a midlife crisis, including divorce, debt, unstable housing, and career development.
 It builds upon her popular essay for O, The Oprah Magazine, "The New Midlife Crisis for Women".
 Calhoun interviewed more than 200 women across America about their experiences and was fascinated how Gen-X women responded and coped with these struggles physically and mentally, inspiring her to understand why with research from the Center for Economic and Policy Research and Harvard’s Equality of Opportunity Project.
 The book was released on January 7, 2020, by Grove Atlantic.
+The book spent three weeks on the New York Times bestseller list.

 Reviews were mixed.
 The New York Times Book Review’s Curtis Sittenfeld called Calhoun "a funny, smart, compassionate narrator…taking women’s concerns seriously" but also "wished Calhoun had included fewer women’s stories but gone into those stories in greater detail."
 The Wall Street Journals Emily Bobrow found many of the book's "grumbles reassuringly familiar" but called it "a little whiny" and said Calhoun is "not above cherry-picking statistics."